FarronF/limerick-council-meetings/meetings/2023/05/03-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 3rd May 2023.md

 drawings would be prepared and a submission made to the TII for a Road Safety Audit to be

-carried out at this location.---
+carried out at this location.
+---
 11

 An update was sought on a one way system for Scanlan’s Lane, Newcastle West towards